-Apart from the effects of food insecurity on academic performance, food insecurity has substantial influence on the mental health and general wellbeing of students.
-Perceived stress and depression were the two mental health variables that had statistically significant associations with both short- and long-term food insecurity after controlling for the other independent variables (Diamond et al., 556).
-My survey results further validate this relationship, as 61.9 percent of respondents reported experiencing stress in their inability to obtain wholesome food and manage their food budget effectively.
-Thus, the argument of the impact of food insecurity on mental health is corroborated by the available data.
+Apart from the effects of food insecurity on academic performance, food insecurity has substantial influence on the mental health and general well-being of students.
+Perceived stress and depression were the two mental health variables that had statistically significant associations with associations with both short- and long-term food insecurity after controlling for the other independent variables (Diamond et al., 556).
+My survey results further validate this relationship, as 61.9% percent of respondents reported experiencing stress in their inability to obtain wholesome food and managethemanage their food budget effectively.
+Thus, the argument of the impact of food insecurity on mental healthishealth is corroborated by the available data.
 In addition to general statistics, personal accounts that disclose cultural and individual barriers to obtaining help also support the connection between food insecurity and mental health issues.
-During the interview with Catherine, she disclosed that many Chinese students are reluctant to use on-campus food assistance services for fear of being judged.
-She explained that "To some extent, Chinese conventional values influence the decisions for Chinese students to get assistance.
-They tend to over concern the 'self-esteem' and biasedly see food assistance as a way of empathy to the vulnerable, but they do not want to admit they need that help."
-Moreover, Catherine enumerated multiple cases of her friends who chose to starve instead of registering membership in Associated Students Food Bank, just because of so-called "dignity."
-Beyond that, Bach, the new interim coordinator for the Associated Students Food Bank, said that "I have friends that are by definition food insecure but hesitate to come in" (Evans).
-To be fair, the perception of this internalized stigma worsens the feelings of isolation and brings additional hurdles for those students attempting to improve their situations, since they have psychological stress and cultural burdens regarding the food insecurity problem.
+During the interview with Catherine, she disclosed that many Chinese students are reluctant to use on-campus food assistance services for fear of beingjudgedbeing judged or feeling ashamed.
+She explained that

+"well, tTo some extent, Chinese conventional values influence the decisions for Chinese students to get assistance; tThey tend to overconcerntheover concern the 'self-esteem' and biasedly seemsee food assistance as a way of empathy to the vulnerable, but they do not want to admit they need those help2."
+Moreover, Catherine enumerated multiple easesofcases of her friends who need food have chose to starve instead of registering membership in Associated Students Food Bank, just because of so-called "dignity2"..."
+Beyond that, Bach, the newinterimnew interim coordinator for the Associated Students Food Bank, said that "I have friends that arebydefinitionare by definition food insecure but hesitate to come in" (Evans).
+To be fair, the perception of this 2 internalized stigma2 worsens the feelings of isolation and brings additional hurdles for thosekindsthose of students attempting to improve their situations, since they have psychological stress and cultural and cultural burdens on regarding the food insecurity problem.